-- 1) The parking of a vehicle or trailer for vending or office purposes should only be permitted as a subsidiary use on a lot with an existing principal building. - 2) The parking of a vehicle or trailer shall not be located on any required landscaped yards. - 3) The parking of a vehicle or trailer shall only be permitted if the lot has a sufficient parking area to accommodate the parking requirements of the principal building or use on the lot and the subsidiary vehicle or trailer use with its associated parking. - 4) The parking of a vehicle or trailer shall not hinder lot access or egress or create an obstruction to vehicles entering or exiting the lot. - 5) If a vehicle or trailer is used for the purpose of the preparation, cooking, and/or sale of food and/or refreshments, the following approvals are required prior to the placement of the vehicle or trailer on the lot: - a. approval from the Fire Department regarding the appliances to be used and the required fire suppression measures, and - b. approval from the Service NL regarding the storage and preparation of food and/or refreshments. - 6) A vehicle or trailer may be required to provide, or have access to, washroom facilities as determined by Council. - 7) Council shall limit the length of the Development Permit to a maximum of one year and the permit may be renewed on an annual basis if the applicant wishes to continue the use.
+- 1) The parking of a vehicle or trailer for vending or office purposes should only be permitted as a subsidiary use on a lot with an existing principal building. - 2) The parking of a vehicle or trailer shall not be located on any required landscaped yards. - 3) The parking of a vehicle or trailer shall only be permitted if the lot has a sufficient parking area to accommodate the parking requirements of the principal building or use on the lot and the subsidiary vehicle or trailer use with its associated parking.

+- 4) The parking of a vehicle or trailer shall not hinder lot access or egress or create an obstruction to vehicles entering or exiting the lot. - 5) If a vehicle or trailer is used for the purpose of the preparation, cooking, and/or sale of food and/or refreshments, the following approvals are required prior to the placement of the vehicle or trailer on the lot: - a. approval from the Fire Department regarding the appliances to be used and the required fire suppression measures, and - b. approval from Digital Government and Service NL regarding the storage and preparation of food and/or refreshments. - 6) A vehicle or trailer may be required to provide, or have access to, washroom facilities as determined by Council. - 7) Council shall limit the length of the Development Permit to a maximum of one year and the permit may be renewed on an annual basis if the applicant wishes to continue the use.
+The permit shall expire of the 31st day of December following the date of issue; - 8) The permit issued to the operator shall be displayed in full view to the public. - 9) Permits for mobile canteens, approved vending sites or vending operations shall be issued to an owner, operator or agent of such mobile canteen, approved vending site or vending operation and shall not be transferable. - 10) The vendor shall not leave the mobile take-out/canteen unattended; - 11) The vendor shall not use the mobile take-out/canteen for the purpose of either temporary or permanent habitation or any overnight accommodation.

-4.3.27 Retail
+5.3.27 Retail